Himiway Escape Review: A Budget-friendly Moped Ebike

 The 672 watt-hour Samsung 48V lithium-ion battery provides 25-40 miles per charge and takes about 6-7 hours to fully charge.
 That range is going to be highly dependent on just how heavily you are using that throttle.
 It even integrates nicely into the frame which is unique for a moped style electric bike as you’ll see in the comparisons below.

 One bright point of the Escape: it’s a full suspension bike with front hydraulic suspension fork that locks out to maximize efficiency and battery performance on flat streets.
-The dual suspension set up means you’ll have a smooth ride on just about any terrain.
-It also features hydraulic disc brakes with 180 mm rotors, a fantastic feature.
+The dual suspension setup means you’ll have a smooth ride on just about any terrain.
+It also features Tektro Aries mechanical disc brakes with 180 mm rotors.

 The whole thing weighs about 90 pounds, has a payload capacity of 330 pounds, and has five levels of pedal assist (cadence sensor).
 It comes equipped with a 7-speed Shimano shifting system, front and rear lights, and a twist-grip throttle (perfect for these dirt-bike style ebikes).
 The tires are 4″x20″ Kenda puncture-resistant fat tires.
 Some ebikes in this class opt for street tires but the Escape sports knobbier tires which allow you to take it off-road.
-It comes fully equipped with a front and a rear rack, and front and rear fenders.
+It comes fully equipped with a rear rack, and front and rear fenders (front rack is $89).
 Both the front and rear racks have the wood-grained platform first seen on the Himiway Cruiser.

 One other cool point about the Escape: No-spoke mag wheels, which require no adjustment (and just look cool!).